oliverkwebb/oliverkwebb.github.io/content/aboutme.md

 GitHub
 : [oliverkwebb](https://www.github.com/oliverkwebb)

-I am at the time of writing (August 2024) 15 and a high school student.
+I am at the time of writing (January 2025) 16 and a high school student.
 And have been programming and learning about how computers work for a couple years.
 I know how to work C, Lua, Bash, and Linux, extensively.